Robert Toupin

-Robert Toupin (born January 20, 1949) is a Canadian former politician.
-Toupin served as a Member of Parliament in the House of Commons.
+Robert Toupin (born January 20, 1949) is a former Canadian politician who served as the member of Parliament (MP) in the House of Commons for the riding of Terrebonne from 1984 to 1988.

 Toupin had been a worker for the Quebec Liberal Party when he joined the Progressive Conservative Party of Canada following Brian Mulroney's election as party leader.
 Toupin was a successful Tory candidate in Terrebonne riding in the 1984 federal election.

-He was critical of the new government's policies and soon crossed the floor to sit as an Independent.
-He had attempted to join the Liberal Party of Canada but the Liberal riding association for the constituency he represented rejected him.
-He subsequently joined the New Democratic Party, becoming the first NDP Member of Parliament (MP) from a Quebec riding.
-However, he left the party after ten months to again sit as an Independent, after claiming that communists had infiltrated the party.
-He was then invited to join the Rhinoceros Party of Canada.
+He was critical of the new government's policies crossed the floor in May 1986 to sit as an independent.
+He attempted to join the Liberal Party of Canada but the Liberal riding association for the constituency he represented rejected him.
+He ultimately joined the New Democratic Party (NDP), becoming the first NDP MP from a Quebec riding.
+However, in October 1987, he left the party after ten months to again sit as an independent, after claiming that the party was dominated by the extreme left.

 Toupin was defeated as an independent candidate in the 1988 federal election.